 Kennedy Center American College Theatre Festival

-Our program participates actively in KCACTF conferences, entering productions, playscripts, and student designs for adjudication, and nominating actors to perform in the Irene Ryan national scholarship competition.
-In the past thirteen years, our students have won numerous awards, including a regional Director's Choice nomination and two Molly Risso Classical Acting awards.
+Our program participates actively in KCACTF conferences, entering productions, plays, and student designs for adjudication, and nominating actors to perform in the Irene Ryan national scholarship competition.
+Our students have won numerous awards, including the Rosa Parks Playwriting Award, the Outstanding Performance Award, The Kennedy Center Citizen Artist Award — for insisting that theatrical production is central to urgent community, national and international conversations on campuses of higher education, a regional Director's Choice nomination and two Molly Risso Classical Acting awards.
 In the Irene Ryan Acting Competition, we've had two national winners, seven national finalists, nine national alternates, and a national Best Partner.
 Our students have won national awards for playwriting, lighting design, and make-up design and had additional designs showcased at the national festival at the Kennedy Center.
 Students have also won numerous regional awards in playwriting, stage management, design, and acting.

 The Design and Technology faculty have all been active members of USITT and have served on a number of panels at the national conference.
 Students have the opportunity to attend and present their work either at the "Cover the Walls" exhibit or the "Design Expo" and are encouraged to join this wonderful organization.
 Each year the conference is held in an exciting part of the the country.